For SEOs, content strategists, and agencies who need a structured content plan

 1. Load or build your map

-Import a JSON file from your AI pipeline, load the built-in starter map, or start from scratch by adding nodes one at a time.
-The editor accepts both PascalCase and camelCase JSON.
+Import a JSON file from your AI pipeline, load one of the built-in starter maps (topical or concept), or start from scratch by adding nodes one at a time.
+The editor accepts both PascalCase and camelCase JSON and auto-detects the map type.

 2. Edit and classify